Since June 2011, I'm scientific officer of

 INRIA Lille leading the

 RMoD Team.
-During 10 years, I co-directed with Oscar Nierstrasz the
+During 10 years, I co-directed with O. Nierstrasz the

 - Since December 2012, I was promoted first class Directeur de Recherche.